 The promise is real, folks.
 The stakes are too high; the investments too…invested.
 It’s time.
 If you are evolving (digitally speaking) then you are automating.

-If you are interesting in the potential of tens of millions of dollars in cost benefits, or are interested in aligning IT with business operations, read on.
+If you are interested in the potential of tens of millions of dollars in cost benefits, or in aligning IT with business operations, read on.

 Automation in Perspective

 Let’s take a step back for a minute – way back to 1996.
 It just so happened to be Father’s Day.
 I was driving and I needed to make an important call.
 Here’s how that process played out:

 - Locate a safe place for a payphone – in this case it was a McDonald’s

 - Go into the McDonald’s to get change